Saint-Estèphe AOC

-AOC Saint-Estephe appears in yellow on the map in the region of Medoc.

 Saint-Estèphe (/fr/) is an Appellation d'Origine Contrôlée (AOC) for red wine in the Bordeaux region, located in the Médoc subregion.
 It takes its name from the commune of Saint-Estèphe and is the northernmost of the six communal appellations in Médoc.
 Five classified growths of 1855 (Bordeaux Grands Crus Classés en 1855) are located within the appellation area.
 Saint-Estèphe has held AOC recognition since 1936.

 Historical background

 Vines were already being cultivated on the land around Saint-Estèphe in Roman times.

 In the Middle Ages the wine business expanded, thanks to English buyers who regularly came to the port of Bordeaux for their wine.
 The draining of marshland, which began in the 17th century, made larger areas of land available for cultivation.

 Location

 Geographical area

 This designation can only be used to denote wines produced in a clearly defined area, corresponding to the commune (or municipality) of Saint-Estèphe.